 I automatically assumed the kids would be complaining of boredom from the minute we got there until the minute we left, but surprisingly they loved it!

-We walked around the high ridges that line the town, a water canal on one side and the town in the center.
-Stunning views and fields as far as the eye could see made us feel as if we really were protected from the rest of the world.
+We walked around the high ridges that line the town, the water canal on one side and the town in the centre.
+The stunning views and fields as far as the eye could see made us feel as if we were protected from the rest of the world.

 Things to do in Vesting Bourtange

 Along with museums, Bourtange also has an Inn where you can stay overnight to enjoy the fortress for a little bit longer.
 We enjoyed watching the residents having their breakfast in their gardens.

 For those into handicrafts, make sure to visit the candle maker.
 We eventually made our way to the centre, where there were several restaurants.
 I suggest finding a table early as by the time we had finished eating, the square was filled to the brim.

 The food was typical Dutch fare (not amazing, in my opinion), but it filled the tummies and gave us enough energy to start another round of exploring.

 Our little tour continued with visiting historical sites such as the church and the windmill.
 We even managed to have some relaxation time watching the swans go by.
 By the afternoon, the crowds grew in number, and we were happy we had gotten to Bourtange early.

 The video makes the village look larger than it felt, but it was quite a bit smaller than expected in all reality.